 - Full Tower

-There are additional sizes such as Ultra Tower – the largest PC case form factor – and HTPC – the smallest PC case form factor – but they serve a very specialized purpose and are generally not intended for a typical commercial home, office or gaming PC.
+There are additional sizes, such as Ultra Tower – the most significant PC case form factor – and HTPC – the smallest PC case form factor – but they serve a very specialized purpose and are generally not intended for a typical commercial home or office or gaming PC.

 The following table summarizes the key differences between the different PC cases.